 He added that the professors are friendly and want their students to succeed, which he considers a strength of the program.
 Van Horn’s advice for students who are considering a School of Business master’s program is to reach out to any of the staff or faculty for more information.

-If you would like your college or university to benefit from a similar partnership or pathway, please contact Kevin Connor, associate director of graduate admission, strategic initiatives in the School of Business.
+If you would like your college or university to benefit from , please contact , associate director of graduate admission, strategic initiatives in the School of Business.